F5Networks/f5-declarative-onboarding/docs/do-container.rst

 Using Declarative Onboarding in a Docker Container
 --------------------------------------------------
-F5 Networks has created a Docker Container (currently Community Supported) with Declarative Onboarding installed.
+F5 Networks has created a Docker Container (currently Community Supported) with Declarative Onboarding installed (1.2.0).
 You can use this container to create new BIG-IP systems.
 This can be extremely useful for automating BIG-IP configurations.

 ..
 IMPORTANT:: Note this solution is currently Community Supported and in the F5Devcentral organization on Docker Hub.
 Once it is fully supported by F5, it will move to **f5networks** on Docker Hub.